John2509/tech-interview-backend-e-commerce/README.md

 ## Final considerations
 This project was developed as part of a recruitment process.
 There is no intent for this project to be open to the public, nor for it to have some real-world applications.

-- After the deadline, I implemented a full docker setup.
-It is on [this branch](https://github.com/John2509/tech-interview-backend-entry-level-main/tree/feat/full-docker)